 The bottom line is - don't settle until you know how it will affect your financial future!

-Updated March 21, 2018.
-Article originally submitted February 2005 by William Donaldson and Adam Westphalen, Certified Financial PlannerTM professionals and Certified Divorce Financial AnalystsTM.
+Updated February 20, 2023.
+Article submitted by William Donaldson and Adam Westphalen, Certified Financial PlannerTM professionals and Certified Divorce Financial AnalystsTM.
 They are the founding partners of The Vista Companies; a group of firms that together provide comprehensive, full service financial management to a variety of clients across the country.
 They specialize in working with divorcing couples or individuals, helping them both pre and post-divorce with all aspects of financial planning.